 To provide a safe and enjoyable learning environment in a way that enhances student growth academically, socially, and emotionally, so that all students will become lifelong learners and productive members of society.

 Student of the Year

-Jacob C. was selected as Jena Junior High School and LaSalle Parish 8th Grade Student of the Year for 2013-2014.
-Jacob will go on to compete in the regional competition this spring.
-JJHS congratulates Jacob on his accomplishments and wishes him luck in the next round.
+Laura P. was selected as Jena Junior High School Student of the Year for the 2015-2016 school year.
+JJHS congratulates Laura on her accomplishments and wishes her luck in his endeavors going forth!

 Teacher of the Year

 Mrs. Shannon Girlinghouse has been selected as JJHS Teacher of the Year for 2014-15.
 Shannon has been teaching for 14 years, after obtaining a BS in Elementary Education from Louisiana Tech University.
 She is the librarian and media manager for Jena Junior High, along with teaching reference and ELA classes.
 Mrs. G is also an assistant coach for the JJHS Lady Giants softball team.
 Shannon has been married to her husband Chad for 15 years, and is the proud mother of Clark, age 10, and Chase, age 5.
 Mrs. Girlinghouse enjoys reading, watching anything X-Files and superhero-related, and singing and playing several musical instruments.
 You can usually find her hunkered down with her favorite books or pegging away at the piano and singing!
 She is honored to be named Teacher of the Year, and hopes to continue here at JJHS for the remainder of her career!